Rudra-IISC/Edge-AI-Based-Smart-Irrigation/README.md

 2.  **Create a Branch:** Before making any changes, create a new branch from the `main` branch.
 Choose a descriptive name for your branch that indicates the feature or fix you're working on (e.g., `feature/new-sensor-integration`, `bugfix/mqtt-connection-issue`).

-### Contribution Guidelines

-* **Code Style:** Please try to adhere to the existing code style used in the project.
-For MicroPython and Python, follow PEP 8 conventions where applicable.
-* **Documentation:** Keep documentation up-to-date with your changes.
-If you add new features or modify existing ones, update the relevant comments, docstrings, and the `README.md` file if necessary.
-* **Respectful Communication:** Please be respectful and considerate of other contributors in all discussions and interactions.

 ### Types of Contributions We Welcome

 * **New Features:** Implementing new functionalities, such as support for additional sensors, integration with other platforms, or improvements to the AI model.